atomaszewicz/Simpsons/RStudio/Analysis.md

      halloween$rate_ratio[i-1]<-halloween$rating[i-1]/season_avg$rating[i]
 }
 ```

+The ToH episodes score slightly above average, with a mean of 7.6 compared with the series 7.4, and the "Golden Age" ToH episodes average 8.5, compared with the 6-season average of 8.2.
+The season-normalized scores tell us that the Halloween specials are 4% better than an average episode that season.

-We see that the Treehouse of Horror episodes do mimic the overall trend of the show, and score an average of 7.6 points, which has a zscore of about 0.3.
-The episode with the largest difference from the series average is "Treehouse of Horror V" (one of the overall highest rated episodes) which is rated 9.1 and has a zscore of 2.3 for the series, and a zscore of 1.2 for season 6.
-The worst Treehouse of Horror episode, and the only installment with a score lower than the season's average, is the 22nd installment of the Halloween special, which has a zscore of -1 for the series -0.2 for that season.
+As we saw earlier is "Treehouse of Horror V", which is rated 9.1, is one of the series highest scoring episodes, but the worst ToH episode, and the only installment with a score lower than the season's average, is the 22nd installment of the Halloween special, which scores 6.6, with a zscore of -1 for the series, and -0.2 for that season.

+So the Treehouse Episodes seem to be a bit, but not significantly, above average.
+This makes sense in hindsight, as they are still a product of the season's staff, and likely don't get *that* much more attention than other episodes.

 ## Plots